Turkey Brining Made Easy

-Brining—soaking a turkey in a solution of liquid, salt, sugar, and seasoning—may sound like a daunting task but it is easier than you might expect.
-Especially when you use our Turkey Brining Kit to make a flavorful, juicy bird!
+Brining—soaking a turkey in a solution of liquid, salt, sugar, and seasoning—may sound like a daunting task, it’s actually easier than you might expect.
+Especially when you use our Turkey Brining Kit to make the juiciest holiday turkey.

 Why Brine?

+As the holidays approach, you may hear that you should brine your bird to make it more tender and juicy.
 Savory Spice co-founder, Mike Johnston wrote a helpful Brining 101 article about the benefits of brining.
 Check out the article for the full science behind brining, but here are the highlights.

 How to Brine

-Step 1 - Preparation is Key
+Step 1 - Be Prepared!

 Find a large, food-safe container with enough room to hold a 12-15 lb. turkey.
 The turkey should be able to be completely submerged in liquid.
 Usually a very large stockpot will work.